Blaze240/Shez_Moveset/README.md

+# General Information
-Skyline plugin for adding a unique victory quote to Cloud when facing Sephiroth.
+Skyline plugin that adds a unique moveset for Shez over Roy.